AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-12-03-how-to-set-up-react-typescript-ant-design-less-css-modules-and-eslint.md

 That's it!
 Re-run `yarn start` to see the new results in your browser:

-{% include posts/picture.html img="button2" ext="png" alt="An Ant Design button and anchor, styled using a custom color." %}
+{% include posts/picture.html img="button2" ext="PNG" alt="An Ant Design button and anchor, styled using a custom color." %}

 The best part is that Ant Design's UI is consistent, using shades of this primary color for all of its components.